Clegg Hoyt

 Clegg Hoyt (December 10, 1910 – October 6, 1967) was an American film and television actor.

-Career

-Hoyt appeared in over 100 films and television programs.
-He was perhaps best known for his silent role as the Sportscaster's sidekick, George, in the 1963 film Son of Flubber, appearing in a scene with actor, comedian and game show panelist Paul Lynde.
-He also played the recurring role of Mac in 13 episodes of the American medical drama television series Dr. Kildare.
+He appeared in over 100 films and television programs, and was best known for his silent role as the Sportscaster's sidekick, George, in the 1963 film Son of Flubber, appearing in a scene with Paul Lynde.
+He also played the recurring role of Mac in the American medical drama television series Dr. Kildare.

-Death

-Hoyt died in October 1967 of a stroke in Woodland Hills, California.
-He was buried in Babylon Cemetery.
+Hoyt died on October 6, 1967 of a stroke in Woodland Hills, California, at the age of 56.
+He was buried at Babylon Cemetery.